 - And moderate blood sugar levels.

-Which is quite a list when you think about it which is why Cushing’s disease can be pretty serious condition if not treated properly.
+This is quite a list when you think about it, which is why Cushing’s disease can be pretty severe if not treated properly.

 Causes of Cushing’s Disorder

-There are two major causes that result in dogs getting this disorder:
+Two primary causes result in dogs getting this disorder:

-- Pituitary Dependent is the most common and is when there is a small tumor located within the pituitary gland.
+- Pituitary Dependent is the most common when a small tumor is located within the pituitary gland.

-- Adrenal Dependent while less common is also caused by an adrenal gland tumor but it is in a gland that is above the kidneys.
+- Adrenal Dependence, while an adrenal gland tumor is also less common, is in a gland above the kidneys.

-Certain breeds that Cushing’s Disorder is more commonly found in certain breeds including the:
+There are also certain breeds that Cushing’s Disorder is more commonly found in certain species, including the: